usask-arg/sasktran/README.md

 ```

 Which will build the `c++` code and create a Python wheel for the current Python interpreter on the path.

+## Release Notes
+**July 9, 2026: version 1.8.9**

+Updated the build from ``manylinux2014`` to ``manylinux2_28``.
+This version should be well supported on python 3.10 up to python 3.13 or python 3.14.
+The Mac-os wheels are not produced in this release, simply because (i) we don't have an immediate need, (ii) the old build in the workflow generates a few errors, and (iii) I don't have a good working knowledge of the Mac-os system.

+One of the driving forces for the update was that the old version was crashing hard within calculations made by the Altius project.
+This crash could not be repeated when we built a debug version of Sasktran;  the problem never occurred.
+Nor did it occur in the Release build.
+We suspect the crash may have been related to a mixing of numpy 1.xx in the Altius code with the numpy 2.x interfaces used by Sasktran (but that is speculation).

+### Bug fixes:
+There were a few locations, eg ``test_polarization.py``, and a call to ``np.arange`` in ``solarspectrum.py`` that were using ``float`` to convert a 1 element array into a floating point scalar.
+This seems to have worked within numpy 1.x but throws an exception when using numpy 2.x.
+The behaviour has been fixed to use ``np.float`` or explicitly index the first element.